CodeDefenders/CodeDefenders/readme.txt

 -- RUNNING THE WEB APP ON YOUR LOCAL MACHINE --

+To create war file, on the root directory, execute:
+$ make

+Alternatively:

-1. Compile all the Java Code in the GamMut directory into WEB-INF\classes (Windows command used is "javac *.java -d WEB-INF\classes")
+1. Compile all the Java Code in the GamMut directory into WEB-INF/classes:
+$ javac *.java -d WEB-INF/classes

-2. Package the project as a web archive
+2. Package the project as a web archive:
-(Windows command used is "jar cvf gammut.war html WEB-INF")
+$ jar cvf gammut.war html WEB-INF

 3. Store the gammut.war web archive file in the apache-tomcat-<version no.>\webapps folder